Redocly/redoc/README.md

 * `disableSearch` - disable search indexing and search box.
 * `expandDefaultServerVariables` - enable expanding default server variables, default `false`.
 * `expandResponses` - specify which responses to expand by default by response codes.
 Values should be passed as comma-separated list without spaces e.g. `expandResponses="200,201"`.
 Special value `"all"` expands all responses by default.
 Be careful: this option can slow-down documentation rendering time.
+* `generatedPayloadSamplesMaxDepth` - set the maximum render depth for JSON payload samples (responses and request body).
+The default value is `10`.
 * `maxDisplayedEnumValues` - display only specified number of enum values. hide rest values under spoiler.
 * `hideDownloadButton` - do not show "Download" spec button. **THIS DOESN'T MAKE YOUR SPEC PRIVATE**, it just hides the button.
 * `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.